8 Powerful Steps To Transform Your Life Without Ditching Your Job, According To Research

 When you respect yourself, you encourage trust, which is a good basis for authentic relationships.
 More importantly, you start trusting yourself.

-8. Figure out what works for you
+8. Figure out what actually feels good to you

 This way, if you do decide to quit your job and travel the world, instead of running away from yourself, you'll now take yourself with you.